frhamon/cassiopee/Cassiopée/setup_workspace.md

 ## Install Jupyter NoteBook

 - Execute `pip install jupyter`
 - To launch Jupyter, execute `jupyter notebook` in your terminal.
 Jupyter should open in your browser.

+## Import SQL file in MySQL

+- When you get your .sql file, execute in cmd.exe `mysql -u root -p database_name < file.sql`, and enter your password.
+- When you're done using the database, you have to dump it.
+To do so, disconnect from MySQL server, and execute in cmd.exe `mysqldump -u root -p database_name > file.sql`, and enter your password when asked.